Part 1 Understanding Chords

 • --X--

-4 Learn E minor and major chords.
-This chord will use all six strings.
-Place your middle finger and ring finger on the second fret of the fourth and fifth strings, then place your index finger on the first fret of the third string.
+4. Learn E minor and major chords.
+This chord uses all six strings.
+Place your middle and ring fingers on the second fret of the fourth and fifth strings, then place your index finger on the first fret of the third string.
 Then place your index finger on the first fret of the third string.
-Strum all six strings.
+Strike all six strings.

 • --0--